blasecapital/blase/CONTRIBUTING.md

-# Contributing to `balcones_train`
+# Contributing to `blase`

-Thank you for your interest in contributing to `balcones_train`, together we will help people and their machines learn better!
+Thank you for your interest in contributing to `blase`, together we will help people and their machines learn better!
 Contributions are welcome in the form of bug reports, feature requests, code contributions, and documentation improvements.

 ## Getting Started